cesarsotovalero/cesarsotovalero.github.io/_posts/2025/2025-04-03-real-time-financial-fraud-detection.md

 Notable examples of deep learning in fraud detection:

 - **Feedforward DNNs:** PayPal in the mid-2010s [applied neural networks to fraud](https://www.paypal.com/us/brc/article/payment-fraud-detection-machine-learning?utm_source=chatgpt.com), fintech companies like Feedzai have further advanced this methodology by combining DNNs with tree-based models.[^24]
-- **RNNs and LSTMs:** Multiple studies have shown that LSTM networks can detect sequential fraud behavior that static models miss, improving recall by capturing temporal patterns.
+- **RNNs and LSTMs:** Multiple studies have shown that LSTM networks can detect sequential fraud behavior that static models miss, improving Recall by capturing temporal patterns.
 Large merchants have employed LSTM-based models to analyze user event streams, enabling the detection of account takeovers and session-based fraud in real-time.
 - **Autoencoder-based anomaly detection:** Unsupervised autoencoders have been used by banks to flag new types of fraud.
 For instance, an autoencoder trained on normal mobile transactions flagged anomalies that turned out to be new fraud rings exploiting a loophole (detected via high reconstruction error).
 - **Hybrid models:** Recent trends include using DNNs to generate features for a gradient boosted tree.
 One effective approach is to use deep learning models, such as autoencoders or embedding networks, to learn rich feature representations from transaction data.
 These learned embeddings are then fed into XGBoost, combining the deep models' ability to capture complex patterns with the interpretability and efficiency of tree-based methods